 2. Ao

-As mentioned in the beginning, some big-name companies tend to stay away from developing apps for Linux desktop.
-Some, like Microsoft, only develop apps for Linux when they really need to.
+As mentioned in the beginning, big-name companies tend to stay away from developing apps for Linux desktops.
+Some, like Microsoft, only develop apps for Linux when they need to.
 That’s why apps like Skype and Microsoft Teams are available on Linux but not MS Office or even something as simple as Microsoft’s To-Do app.
-It’s basically Microsoft’s version of Wunderlist which was one of the best To-Do list apps, later acquired and then killed by Microsoft.
+It’s basically Microsoft’s version of Wunderlist which was one of the best To-Do list apps, later acquired and killed by Microsoft.

 Ao is a wrapper for Microsoft’s online version of To-Do.
 It requires you to be online otherwise it won’t load.
 Naturally, to use it you’d also need a Microsoft account.
 The only reason it is on this list is that it makes the Microsoft To-Do app sort of available on Linux.
 Some of its features include black, dark, & sepia themes, automatic night mode, scalable interface, and desktop integration.